diyradiolab/ultrasonic_xmit_recieve_separate_units/README.md

 This is for radio class

 .INO files are arduino files.
-By removing the serial port initialization code, the code will compile in Atmel Studio / AVR-GCC.